jeancsanchez/JcPlayer/README.md

 Follow this guidelines, specially the commits style guide: </br>
 https://github.com/jeancsanchez/Android-Guidelines-and-Architecture/blob/master/code_guidelines.md

-## Note
+## Notes
+- The JcpService is only started when some audio is played.
- The list view is developer responsibilty
+- The list view is developer responsibilty

 ## TODO LIST ##
 * [ ] Set custom layouts for player.